ABDULLAH-SHARIEF/ALBARAKA-MARKET/README.md

 Design and Develop Modern Ecommerce Plafform

 ## Project Overview
 The project is about developing an E-Commerce Website for AlbarakaMarket , Food market.
 The website is built using the **WordPress** content management system (CMS) and will integrate the WooCommerce plugin to facilitate seamless e-commerce functionality.
-This platform will allow AlbarakaMarket customers to browse, select, and purchase books online, enhancing their shopping experience and providing a convenient way to access the store's offerings.
+This platform will allow AlbarakaMarket customers to browse, select, and purchase Food prodcuts online, enhancing their shopping experience and providing a convenient way to access the store's offerings.

 ## Plugin
 - WooCommerce